IPdotSetAF/NeoMatrix/README.md

 3. Download this Repository:
    - `git clone https://github.com/IPdotSetAF/NeoMatrix`
    or
-   - Download this Repo as Zip and extract it.
+   - Download this Repo as ZIP and extract it.

 ## TODO:
 - Clock support